Definition of Forensic Tools

-Volatility Framework was publicly released at BlackHat and by the academic research Centre, it is an advanced memory analysis.
+Volatility Framework was publicly released at BlackHat, and by the academic research Centre, it is an advanced memory analysis.
 It also gives a unique structure that will enable to cut-edge research to immediate into the digital investigator’s hands.
-It is mainly used in military, commercial investigations, law enforcement, etc in the entire world.
+It is mainly used in military, commercial investigations, law enforcement, etc. in the entire world.

 Computer-Aided Investigative Environment is a Linux Live CD to meet up with the standards of forensic reliability.
 It is a semi-automated report generator to get the results in very less time.
 In the present version, CAINE is based on Linux and LightDM.
-It has also a user-friendly interface to work effectively.
+It also has a user-friendly interface to work effectively.

 5. X-Ways Forensics

 X-Ways Forensic is a very advanced working Tool that runs faster; recovers deleted files, potable.
 It also offers features as it runs on a USB stick on Windows Server.

 Its key features include disk cloning,2TB space in memory, recovering lost data, editing binary data structures etc.

 Xplico is a networking Forensic Tool that reconstructs the contents with a packet sniffer like Netsniff-ng. it extracts and reconstructs all web pages that are generally lost.